 Since 1930, CEA has provided leadership, direction, and services to correctional educators and institutional correctional education programs around the world.
 CEA has also been the only professional advocacy group for juvenile justice and adult correctional education to the private sector, political organizations, and social agencies in the United States.

-- To be a strong force in improving public perception/image of and in increasing a positive public awareness of correctional education as an integral and essential part of correctional management.
+- To increase public awareness of correctional education as an integral part of reentry.

 CEA is the recognized leader in corrections education both in the U.S. and internationally.
 The community we support actively shares information, best practices, experience, and mutual strength.